element-hq/policies/docs/ems/privacy_notice.md

 **Location Information**

-We may collection location data on you, if you chose to use the static or live location sharing features within the Element app.
+We may collect location data on you, if you choose to use the static or live location sharing features within the Element app.
 This includes your longitude, altitude and latitude data in order to accurately calculate your precise location.

-Location data is held within the room in which is shared in, so it will be encrypted in encrypted rooms and not encrypted in rooms where encryption is switched off.
+Location data is held within the room in which it is shared, so it will be encrypted in encrypted rooms and not encrypted in rooms where encryption is switched off.
 You will be shown a disclaimer during your first time using this feature, but please apply caution and consideration when sharing your personal data within the app.

-We use the third-party library [MapLibre](https://maplibre.org/) to provide you with map information.
+The Element clients use the third-party service [MapTiler](https://www.maptiler.com/) to provide the images used to display maps.

 ### 2.4 Sharing Data in Compliance with Enforcement Requests and Applicable Laws; Enforcement of Our Rights